droopy4096/runctl/README.md

-# envctl
+# runctl

 Manage multiple environment variable setups.

 A lot of tools take their configuraetion from environment variables.
-For certain configurations several environment variables have to be set simulateneously and switching between configurations becomes cumbersome or one has to create wrapper scripts etc. This is where `envctl` comes to help.
+For certain configurations several environment variables have to be set simulateneously and switching between configurations becomes cumbersome or one has to create wrapper scripts etc. This is where `runctl` comes to help.

 ## Define your environment variables configurations